kdonavin/bash_guide/bash_guide.md

----
-title: Bash Notes
-author: Kirkwood Donavin
----

-# Bash Notes

-This document is for user kDubs and is not meant to be a comprehensive guide.
+# A Guide to the Born Again SHell

 Bash is a command-line language that stands for Bourne Again Shell.
 It follows the Unix core-philosophy: *Tools should do one thing, and do it well.* Unix Bash script follows the following basic syntax

     command option(s) argument(s)